YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Active Directory - User Provisioning and Group Policy Object Configuration</h1>
+<h1>Active Directory - User Provisioning, Remote Access, and Account Management</h1>
 In this guided lab, we will demonstrate how to enable Remote Desktop access for non-administrative users, automate user creation with PowerShell, and manage group policies.
 Additionally, we will cover account lockouts and log monitoring to simulate a real-life IT environment.<br />

 <br />This project is a continuation of [Active Directory: Deployment and Configuration](https://github.com/YohanLB09/Active-Directory-Deployment-and-Configuration), so this project picks up where we left off.<br />